 At Pioneer Secondary Academy the Board of Trustees and staff are committed to ensuring all students from Year 7 - 13 have access to impartial careers advice.
 Our mission is to promote education so that our students can make a difference in our society.
-In careers education, we believe that students who make the right careers choices will be able to empower themselves to succeed and shape our collective future.
+In careers education, we believe that students who make the right career choices will be able to empower themselves to succeed and shape our collective future.

 We are committed to provide and promote the benefits of all pathways to all school stakeholders to include parents/guardians, students, teachers and governors, ensuring that they have access to information about all the opportunities that are out there.
-These are promoted through our school website, careers library, open evenings, options evenings, provider visits, teacher training, careers & higher education fairs, invites to awareness sessions, destination of leavers etc. We pay regard to relevant guidance from the DfE, Ofsted and other agencies on improving outcomes for young people.
+Jasmine Shergill (Vice Chair of the Local Advisory Board) is the school named Careers Governor and regularly attends Careers meetings, feeding back to all LAB members.
+These are promoted through our school website, careers library, open evenings, options evenings, provider visits, teacher training, careers & higher education fairs, invites to awareness sessions, destination of leavers etc. We pay regard to relevant guidance from the DfE, Ofsted and other agencies on improving outcomes for young people, amplifying technical and vocational routes so young people know about all the options.
+We will remove barriers for young people and prioritise tackling disadvantage in partnership with local employers.